emo4096/PyResume/README.md

 This project is a rudimentary attempt at creating an automated Resume generator in python.<br>

-It is in a very early stage and has major refactoring to do.<br>
+It's in a very early stage.
+I am considering restarting this project in another language so it may end up abandoned.

 ### Dependencies